tgyeltshen/tgyeltshen.github.io/_teaching/2023-spring-teaching-2.md

 location: "Tokyo, Japan"
 ---

-# Teaching Assistant – Medical Informatics Essentials
-**Spring 2023 | St. Luke’s International University, Tokyo**
+**Teaching Assistant, Spring 2023 | Graduate School of Public Health, St. Luke’s International University, Tokyo**

 In Spring 2023, I served as a Teaching Assistant for the graduate-level MPH course *“Medical Informatics Essentials”* at the Department of Health Informatics, led by Associate Professor [Zoie Shui-Yee Wong](https://researchmap.jp/zoiewong).